victorliu-sq/PaperWriting/FlashSMP.md

 ## Overview

 FlashSMP is a parallel framework designed to enhance the performance of algorithms on modern heterogeneous computing systems by addressing common challenges such as memory access patterns and contention.

+we introduce a data structure called PRNodes and present a new sequential algorithm that enhances performance by optimizing memory access patterns.

 The framework leverages a combination of innovative data structures, atomic operations, and a hybrid CPU-GPU execution model to achieve significant improvements in efficiency and scalability.
 The core ideas behind FlashSMP include the use of PRNodes to optimize memory access, atomicMin in CUDA for contention resolution, and a hybrid approach to harness the strengths of both GPU and CPU.

 ![FlashSMP-Overview-2](/Users/jiaxinliu/Desktop/FlashSMPEvaluation/Figures/FlashSMP-Overview-2.jpg)